rukbotto/jekyll-index-pages/README.md

   ...
 ```

-Beacuse this plugin [transliterates](http://stackoverflow.com/a/20586777) the
+Because this plugin [transliterates](http://stackoverflow.com/a/20586777) the
 URL for generated pages, you need to define a language as follows:

 ```yaml